 Your fixed retainers can be worn indefinitely and will require very little maintenance.
 Just make sure you clean carefully around your retainer using special floss or an interdental brush, and see your dentist for regular dental health checks and hygienist appointments.

 If you do encounter any problems, let us know as soon as you can and we’ll arrange an appointment to make any necessary repairs or replacements.

 Removable retainers are custom-made to fit your teeth closely to hold your teeth straight.
 You won’t need to wear your removable retainers day and night, but it’s important to wear them regularly, as instructed by your clinician.

 You’ll need to keep your teeth retainers clean by gently brushing them with your toothbrush (without toothpaste) and rinsing them with water after use.
 We can provide retainer cleaning tablets, which will help to keep your retainers extra fresh.
 When you’re not wearing your retainers, keep them safe in a protective box.
 For extra peace of mind we can even arrange to have a spare set made for you.

 With a little TLC orthodontic relapse is completely avoidable, but unfortunately we still see lots of patients who stopped wearing their retainers as teenagers and who now need braces again.
 In fact, it’s such a common occurrence in the UK that there are braces that have been specially designed to treat these cases.

-To find out more about the options available for treating orthodontic relapse, come and see a smile expert for a free no-obligation consultation*.
+To find out more about the options available for treating orthodontic relapse, book your free no-obligation consultation*